 8. 1 – 8.2 Introduction and aims

-Community involvement in HIV research is important.
+Community involvement is important.

 HIV activists have always argued for active community representation and involvement at all stages of our health care, including research.

-This involvement helps make sure that:
+Our involvement helps make sure:

-- Trials are run properly.
+- That the studies are run properly.

-- As patients and advocates we have a good idea on how latest treatment advances. may affect the standard of care in the future.
+- As patients and advocates we have a good idea on how latest treatment advances may affect the standard of care in the future.

 8.2 Aims for this section

-- The basic concepts used in trials.
+- The basic concepts used in study design.

-- Advantages and disadvantages of different studies.
+- The advantages and disadvantages of different study designs.

-- Common features of all studies.
+- Common features of all studies, including ethics.

-- Informed consent and patient care.
+- Informed consent and care of participants.

 - Interpreting study results.